-Sudangrass (Sorghum bicolor) may grow from 4 to 7 feet (1 to 2 m.) in height and is grown as pasture, green manure, hay, or silage.
+Sudangrass (Sorghum bicolor) may grow from 4 to 7 feet (1-2 m.) in height and is grown as pasture, green manure, hay, or silage.
 When it is hybridized with sorghum, the plants are slightly smaller and easier to manage with superior high heat tolerance.
-In addition, sorghum sudangrass care is minimal, as the seed needs little moisture to germinate and the seedlings thrive in heat and low water regions.
+In addition, sorghum sudangrass care is minimal, as the seed needs little moisture to germinate, and the seedlings thrive in heat and low water regions.

-The biggest need for this versatile grass is at least 8 to 10 weeks of fine weather before harvest.
+The biggest need for this versatile grass is at least eight to ten weeks of fine weather before harvest.
 Sorghum sudangrass has been shown to reduce weeds when planted thickly as well as suppress root nematodes.
 The plant has also been shown to be extremely efficient in water absorption with twice as many roots as corn but less leaf surface, which allows evaporation.
 It is also grown for its seed, as the grass is a prolific seeder, economically providing the next generation of the crop.

 Good soil management ensures future crops, prevents erosion, and is part of the ecological wheel of sustainability.
 Sudangrass cover crops are an essential part of soil management in many areas of North America and are widely used as one of the highest yielding forages too.

 How to Grow Sudangrass

 The best soil for sudangrass is warm, well-tilled, moist, and clod free.
 Fertility is not the most important consideration, as this grass requires little nitrogen; however, in heavily used lands, additional nitrogen will enhance its growth.

 Early seeding is important when growing sorghum sudangrass.
-Seed in warmer regions can be planted as early as February, but most of us must wait until the soil is evenly warmed to at least 60 degrees Fahrenheit (16 C.).
+Seed in warmer regions can be planted as early as February, but most of us must wait until the soil is evenly warmed to at least 60 degrees F. (16 C.).
 A general rule of thumb is to seed July through August.